LoseTheQuit/my-portfolio/README.md

 # ltq

-using two projects to manage the same project
+using two computers to manage the same project